iotempire/iotempower/README.rst

 - Raspberry Pi 1 (B and B+), 2, 3, and Zero W
 - Linux laptop running Ubuntu 17.04

-We are trying to provide virtualbox images as soon as we find time or volunteers.
+We are trying to provide virtualbox images as soon as we find time and/or volunteers.

 We are also working on verifying that ulniot works well on Orange-Pi Zero and the C.H.I.P. from NextThing to allow cost-effective solutions to use ulnoiot.